pressmind/web-core-skeleton-basic/quickstart/search.md

 ### Search by term in fulltext index
-This example searches by the term "Italien" in the defined media object type. the object type is required.
+This example searches by the term "Italien" in the defined media object type.
+The object type is required.

 ```php
 <?php